New peninsula walking path which ends at a Mt. Rainier viewpoint.

 A comprehensive public process in 2016-2017 helped to define goals for the improvement of North Lake Tapps Park, a 135-acre park with healthy forests, views of Mt.
 Rainier, waterfront access and shoreline amenities.
 This process resulted in a Master Plan for the site which was adopted by the Parks Board in 2017.
 Goals for the improvements included diversifying activities in the park and improving shoreline access and parking.
-Projects in this first phase of construction, going on now include:

 North Lake Tapps Park 2017 Master Plan: